CyberfusionIO/HostFact-Verwerkersovereenkomst/README.md

     delete FROM `HostFact_Debtor_Custom_Values` WHERE ReferenceID = {DEBTORID} and FieldID = {FIELDID};

 Replace {DEBTORID} with the debtor ID (NOT the debtor code) and {FIELDID} with the same field ID that you set in the config.

-# Known bug

-When a user resets their password and logs in after doing so, the message above (under "Optional: Ask debtors to sign") is not shown, and the module says that the DPA has already been signed for that account.
-That is because the custom field for that debtor is created and we only check if the custom field was created; not what it contains.
-I'm not aware of any good method to fix that, currently.